rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-manage-ambari.md

    * **Restart all components** - Stop and start all components on the host.

    * **Turn on maintenance mode** - Suppresses alerts for the host.
-This should be enabled if you are performing actions that generate alerts, such as restarting a service that running services rely on.
+This mode should be enabled if you are performing actions that generate alerts.
+For example, stopping and starting a service.

    * **Turn off maintenance mode** - Returns the host to normal alerting.